samisbakedham/finn/doc/mining/install_windows.md

 ## Init wallet

-If you don't have an mwc-wallet instance, you will need to create a new one.
-Please note, if you already have an mwc-wallet instance, you can restore it through mnemonic or seed file.
+If you don't have an finn-wallet instance, you will need to create a new one.
+Please note, if you already have an finn-wallet instance, you can restore it through mnemonic or seed file.
 It is covered below.

-Let's explore first what mwc-wallet can do by running:
+Let's explore first what finn-wallet can do by running:

 ```
-> ~/my_mwc_install/mwc-wallet/mwc-wallet.exe --help
+> ~/my_finn_install/finn-wallet/finn-wallet.exe --help
-mwc-wallet 2.4.5
+finn-wallet 2.4.5
 The finn Team
-Reference MWC Wallet
+Reference finn Wallet

 USAGE:
-    mwc-wallet [FLAGS] [OPTIONS] [SUBCOMMAND]
+    finn-wallet [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
     -e, --external      Listen on 0.0.0.0 interface to allow external connections (default is 127.0.0.1)
-        --floonet       Run mwc against the Floonet (as opposed to mainnet)
+        --floonet       Run finn against the Floonet (as opposed to mainnet)
     -h, --help          Prints help information
     -s, --show_spent    Show spent outputs on wallet output commands
-        --usernet       Run mwc as a local-only network.
+        --usernet       Run finn as a local-only network.
 Doesn't block peer connections but will not connect to any peer
                         or seed
     -V, --version       Prints version information